spitlo/spitlo.github.io/content/music/looptober-2022.md

 categories = ["Electronic", "Loops", "Work in Progress"]
 +++

 Looptober?
 Why not!
 I saw it mentioned somewhere, but I couldn’t really find any "rules" so I decided to interpret it literally.
 I’m creating one short loop a day for the month of October as a way of getting to know the Elektron Syntakt.
 Below are the fruits of that labor.

 Success-o-meter: ~13% done and still going!

 NB: These are made to be played in a loop, but if you only want a quick peek they are still playable using the `:play` command.

+PROTIP: The mute button only mutes when pressed, use it to add flair to your late night freestyle sessions.

 ## 01 - Duckboy (86 BPM)